chilcano/vagrant-wso2-dev-srv/README.md

 $ sudo service %WSO2_SERVER_NAME% start|stop|restart|status
 ```

-The `init.d` scripts available in `/etc/init.d/` match with the name of WSO2 and Wiremock instances and they are:
+The `init.d` scripts available in `/etc/init.d/` match with the name of WSO2 and Wiremock instances and they are `wso2am02a`, `wso2esb01a`, `wso2esb02a`, `wso2dss01a`, `wso2greg01a` and `wiremock`.
-* `wso2am02a`
-* `wso2esb01`
-* `wso2esb02`
-* `wso2dss01a`
-* `wso2greg01a`
-* `wiremock`

 ## 4. Enabling linux services to start automatically

-I have faced some troubles using `init.d` scripts in this Vagrant box (probably is because it is based on Ubuntu image) where I have lost the control of every server when starting, reloading and provisioning thi Vagrant box, for this reason I recommend you do not enable the services to start automatically on boot up.
+I have faced some troubles using `init.d` scripts in this Vagrant box (probably is because it is based on Ubuntu image) where I have lost the control of every server when starting, reloading and provisioning this Vagrant box, for this reason I recommend you do not enable the services to start automatically on boot up.

 I have removed the Puppet scripts to enable this functionality, but if you want do it, below are the commands:
 ```bash